 CCM is selective with the outsourcing partners it can chose for the provision of certain business processes or functions, prioritising the ones that have a relevant experience and good reputation on the market.
-Any outsourcing arrangement (including those related to critical or important services) are subject to a robust outsourcing approval process, in compliance with the CSSF circular 22/806.
+Any outsourcing arrangement (including those related to critical or important services) are subject to a robust outsourcing approval and monitoring process, in compliance with applicable regulations.